ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'active', the Group Manager SHOULD use the CBOR simple value "false" (0xf4).

-* For 'group_title', the Group Manager SHOULD use the CBOR simple value "null" (0xf6).
+* For 'group_description', the Group Manager SHOULD use the CBOR simple value "null" (0xf6).

 * For 'max_stale_sets', the Group Manager SHOULD use the CBOR unsigned integer with value 3.